 Federal Perkins Loans

-Please note: The Federal Perkins Loan Extension Act of 2015 allowed disbursements of Federal Perkins loans through June 30, 2018.
+The Federal Perkins loan program ended on September 30, 2017, with final disbursements permitted through June 30, 2018 by federal law.
 Students can no longer receive Federal Perkins loans.

 The Federal Perkins loan is a fixed-rate, low-interest loan from the federal government.
 The interest rate is fixed at 5 percent.
 Repayment on Federal Perkins loans begins nine months after the borrower leaves school or drops below half-time attendance.
 For first-time loans disbursed after October 1, 1992, the borrower will make minimum monthly payments of $40.
 Perkins loans are subsidized by the Federal Government, therefore; interest will not accrue until repayment begins.

 Perkins loans are eligible for federal loan cancellation.
 This allows 50 percent of your original debt to be cancelled with three-year service as a teacher in certain areas or as a volunteer in the Peace Corps.
 More information is available at studentaid.gov.

 Rights and Responsibilities

 Your Rights as a Federal Perkins Loan Borrower